davidmoten/websockets-log-tail/README.md

 Technical details
 ---------------------
-This demo has dependencies on *jetty-websocket* and *jetty-server* artifacts and their dependencies.
+This demo has dependencies on *rx-java-core*, *jetty-websocket* and *jetty-server* artifacts and their dependencies.
+[RxJava](https://github.com/Netflix/RxJava/wiki) is a great addition to a streaming solution because it simplifies cancelling subscriptions and enables functional transformations (and all the other superb RxJava goodness like retries, timeouts, caching, multicast, and a heap more).